1985

 Line-up: STU (p)/Jimmy Roche (gtr)/Roger Sutton (bass, voc)/& others

-Note: Soundboard recording was made by German radio (Deutschlandfunk).
+Note: The show has been recorded by German radio (Deutschlandfunk).

 - Around And Around (Chuck Berry) -playback 20.11.64